mvolkmann/blog/src/smalltalk/60-contributing.md

 - Select a change set file.
 - Click the "install" button.
 - Write code in a Workspace to test the changes.

+## Changes to Other Repositories

+To contribute changes to other GitHub repositories under the Cuis-Smalltalk account at https://github.com/Cuis-Smalltalk:

+1. Fork the repository.
+1. Make changes in your fork.
+1. Test your changes.
+1. Create a pull request to have your fork merged into the original repository.